-This icon will either be found to the top-right of an existing message or in the Message tab of the Ribbon when composing a new message.
+This icon will either be found in the top-right of an existing message or in the Message tab of the Ribbon when composing a new message.

 - To change the display of messages back to the dark mode (black), click the moon toolbar option.
 The toolbar button switches between the sunshine and moon icons.

 - If you like the black theme but don’t want it to change the background of new and existing messages, that is, to keep the message background as white, choose File > Options > General, and then check the box Never change the message background color in the Personalize section.
 This option only displays for the black theme.

 When you select your next email message and each message in the future, the lights will remain on as a default setting.
 This change also applies to new messages.